 Brexit - Advice for travellers

-If Parliament ratifies the Withdrawal Agreement before 31 January 2020, which it is likely to do, the UK will enter a transition period.
+Parliament ratified the Withdrawal Agreement and the UK entered a transition period from 31 January 2020.
 This means that everything will remain the same and holidaymakers / travellers can continue to travel as they do now until at least the end of December 2020.